Alluringbits/seterra-TAS-tool/README.md

 pip3 install pytesseract pyautogui pynput pillow
 ```
 Pytesseract requires Tesseract-OCR to be installed, which is an external software that can be installed following the instructions in the [official Tesseract Github repository](https://github.com/tesseract-ocr/tesseract) .
 After the Installation it is **Fundamental** to check that the location of the Tesseract.exe file needed for the script to run is the same of the one written in the  `Tesseract_location.txt` text file; if it's not the same then edit the file writing the appropriate directory (Note: Double backlashes `\\` must be used).
 The default directory in the script is the default Windows directory for the .exe file, which is `C:\\Program Files\\Tesseract-OCR\\tesseract.exe`.
+For Linux users the default directory should be `/usr/bin/tesseract`.

 As for `tkinter` it cannot be simply installed with pip.
 It's the library that allows the GUI and it can be installed following the [Instructions](https://tkdocs.com/tutorial/install.html) on the docs page for your operative system and for python, choosing the latest version.